 Students who have maintained at least 12 credit hours with a semester grade point average of 3.50 or better are eligible for nomination to the Dean’s List.
-Students cannot receive an F, L, or W grade for the semester to qualify for the Dean’s List.
+Students cannot receive an F, L, or W grade during the semester and qualify for the Dean’s List.
 Students who have met the qualifications will be recognized as outstanding students by the college.

 Dean’s List for Part-time Students

-Part-time students who have accumulated 12 or more credit hours with a semester grade point average of 3.50 or better are eligible for nomination to the Dean’s List for Part-Time Students.
-Students must complete a minimum of six credits in the semester under consideration and cannot receive an F, L, or W grade for that semester to qualify for the Dean’s List for Part-Time Students.
-Students who qualify for this list will be recognized as outstanding students by the college.
+Part-time students who have completed 12 or more credit hours and earn a semester grade point average of 3.50 or better are eligible for nomination to the Dean’s List for Part-Time Students.
+Students must complete a minimum of six credits in the semester under consideration and cannot receive an F, L, or W grade during the semester and qualify for the Dean’s List for Part-Time Students.
+Students who have met the qualifications will be recognized as outstanding students by the college.

 Phi Theta Kappa Honor Society

 Alpha Alpha Sigma is the HCC chapter of Phi Theta Kappa, the national honor society of two-year colleges.
 To be invited to join, students must meet the following criteria during a spring or fall semester: accumulate at least 12 credits in 100- and 200-level courses and have at least a 3.5 cumulative GPA in those courses.
 To remain in the honor society a student must maintain a 3.2 GPA.
 Induction celebrations are held during both the fall and spring semesters.
 Phi Theta Kappa students who enroll in honors courses are eligible for a limited number of scholarships.